Bhart97/CDE-project/module/part a/README.md

 Troubleshooting:
 - For more information on how to setup your Git, refer to this [resource](https://docs.github.com/en/get-started/quickstart/set-up-git).
-- When the keypair is generated, the terminal will generate a key fingerpint which is the hash key to quickly identify your public key and is not the public key itself.
+- When the keypair is generated, the key fingerpint is displayed which is the hash key to quickly identify your public key and is not the public key itself.
 - Helpful commands such as ```ls -a```, ```cd <dir>```, and ```cat <file>``` to help identify and read your public key.

 **2. Creating a New Repository**